 - Use Segment to send analytics data to the 3-4 best analytics platforms;

 - Hone in on the best analytics platform and finalize implementation.

 Analytics tools are becoming more and more specialized.
 There’s hundreds of smaller players that can do things larger platforms can’t do.
 Those can also be good options depending on your business needs.

 Find what questions you need to answer, then find the right platform to get those answers.

-Note: We did not review enterprise analytics platforms Adobe Analytics Cloud (ex-Omniture), IBM Digital Analytics (ex-Coremetrics) or Clicktale.
+Note: We did not review open source or enterprise analytics platforms Adobe Analytics Cloud (ex-Omniture), IBM Digital Analytics (ex-Coremetrics) or Clicktale.
 We also didn’t review Kissmetrics, which was merged with a larger product earlier this year and has been losing steam for the past few years.